 All room, door, and window decorations must be removed prior to the student checking out of the room.
 Damages to the room, door, windows, drapes, and/or blinds, as well as any extra cleaning required, will be the responsibility of the residents and may result in a damage charge assessed to the student’s LionPATH account.
 University staff will determine the nature and extent of all damages.

-Any room, door, or window decoration that is obscene or in violation of University policy will be referred to the Office of Residence Life or Office of Student Conduct.
+Any room, door, or window decoration that is obscene or in violation of University policy will be referred to the Office of Residence Life or Office of Student Accountability and Conflict Response.